arewadataScience/ArewaDS-Machine-Learning/README.md

 <img src="images/arewadsimage.png">
 </p>

 # Arewa Datascience Machine Learning for Beginners

 Arewa Datascience presents this 10-week online course, as part of the Arewa Datascience Fellowship.
 In this curriculum, you will learn about **data manipulation (preprocessing and visualization)** and **classical machine learning**, using pandas and Scikit-learn libraries.
 The curriculum does not include deep-learning, as it is anticipated to be covered in the future (second cohort).

 # Getting Started

+## Prerequisite:

+> Our fellows have completed the Python-30 Day challenge that we prepared.
+If you are following this curriculum, we expect you to have a basic understanding of Python.

 **[Fellows](https://arewadatascience.org/fellows.html)**, to use this curriculum, fork the entire repo to your own GitHub account and complete the exercises on your own or with a group: